Pleural Diseases

 • Other tests: Blood tests and positron emission tomography (PET) scans may also be used to detect the presence of malignant pleural diseases.

-If doctors suspect a patient has pleural mesothelioma tumors, they may order a biopsy to confirm a cancer diagnosis.
-Through biopsies, doctors take tissue or fluid samples to examine in a lab in more detail.
+If doctors suspect a patient has pleural mesothelioma tumors, they may order a biopsy to take a sample of fluid or tissue for review under a microscope.
+This is the only way to confirm a mesothelioma diagnosis.

 Treatments for Pleural Diseases

-• Immunotherapy: Immunotherapy boosts the body’s immune system to fight cancer.
+• Immunotherapy medications that allow the immune system to more effectively fight cancer.

-• Radiation therapy: Also known as radiotherapy, radiation therapy uses high-energy X-rays and other types of radiation to kill cancer cells and prevent them from growing.
+• Radiation therapy, in which high-energy X-rays are used to shrink cancer tumors and prevent them from growing.

 Pleural Effusion Treatment